ALDS Game 5: New York Yankees vs. Cleveland Guardians

+Since the original Game 5 was rained out and the Yankees got an extra day, the team has decided to eschew Jameson Taillon for Nestor Cortes on short rest.
+The lefty wasn’t quite at his best on Friday, allowing two runs in five innings with three walks and three strikeouts.
+Still, we know what his ceiling is and how he can take over a game, and in one as pivotal as Game 5, it absolutely makes sense for him to be the move.
+Should you advance, Game 1 of a best-of-seven is the game that matters the least, so the risk of a weaker starter — like Taillon — is somewhat hedged.

-Jameson Taillon will get the start, but pretty much all hands are available today as the Yankees face off with the Guardians in the win-or-go-home Game 5 at Yankee Stadium.
+Since Cortes does not have much experience on three days’ rest though, expect a relatively quick hook after a few innings.
+Pretty much all hands are available today — including Gerrit Cole — as the Yankees face off with the Guardians in the win-or-go-home showdown at Yankee Stadium.
+The night off at least helped the Yankees’ bullpen catch a breather.
 New York has home-field advantage and the Bronx should be electric, but anything can happen in a single game.

-Taillon is nominally the starting pitcher, making his second appearance of the series after coming out of the bullpen and taking the loss in Game 2.
-He’s a near perfectly-average pitcher, throwing 171 innings of 100 ERA+ ball in the regular season.
-I imagine the Yankees are going to try to shoot for about 12 outs from him today, and Domingo Germán might end up being the first man out of the bullpen.
-Germán hasn’t worked in the postseason so far, and indeed was last on an MLB mound all the way back on October 5th.
-He’s never pitched in the playoffs at all, and this is going to be a heck of a way to make a debut.
-Starter Nestor Cortes will also be in the ‘pen on two days’ rest, so he could be a relief option, too.

-The Guardians will send out Aaron Civale, who also hasn’t pitched since the fifth, and has had three different IL stints this season.
-His 4.92 ERA this season is the latest example of his roller coaster career, showing flashes of brilliance and struggling to be effective in turn.
-He’s always had a high HR rate though, so the Yankees should be looking to take him deep early.
+Instead of countering with their own better pitcher on short rest in Shane Bieber, Terry Francona’s Guardians will send out Aaron Civale.
+He hasn’t pitched in the playoffs yet and has been inactive since October 5th.
+He had three different IL stints this season, and his 4.92 ERA is the latest example of his rollercoaster career, showing flashes of brilliance and struggling to be effective in turn.
+Civale has always had a high HR rate though, so the Yankees should be looking to take him deep early.

-Bob Costas seemed convinced that today was a bullpen game for both sides, but Terry Francona said this morning that Civale will pitch until he can’t go anymore.
-Tito will likely have a quick hook if the right-hander falls apart — especially because the Guardians’ four best relievers are all rested — but Civale will get a chance to work through the lineup twice.
+Yesterday, Francona said that Civale will pitch until he can’t go anymore.
+Nonetheless, Tito will likely have a quick hook if the right-hander falls apart — especially because the Guardians’ four best relievers are all rested — but keep in mind that Civale might get a chance to work through the lineup twice.
+Will Bieber be a bullpen option?
+That remains to be seen; Francona said that he’ll be out there, but appears reluctant to use him.

-As previously noted on PSA, Game 5 will begin in a rain delay, but both teams are really trying to get this over with tonight rather than pushing to Tuesday.
-May the rain stay away.

 This is it, friends.
 Get hype.